gamersnl3/PlatformerGPT/README.md

 # PlatformerGPT
-A simple platformer game I am developing in javascript using a lot of Chat-GPT.
+A simple platformer game I am developing in javascript.
+Nothing to do with AI.